mbhynes/kormos/README.rst

 Usage Examples
 ==============

-A `kormos` model is drag-and-drop replaceable with any `keras` model.
+A `kormos` model is drag-and-drop replaceable with any `Keras` model.
 Below we provide some toy code examples, including Collaborative Filtering and MNIST classification examples adapted from the *Code Examples* section of `keras.io <https://keras.io/examples/>`_.

 Example: Linear Regression with Sequential API